chrisrude/oobabot/README.md

 ~: oobabot --base-url ws://oobabooga-hostname:5005/ --ai-name YourBotsName --persona "You are a cat named YourBotsName"
 ```

-You should now be able to run oobabot from whenever pip installed it.
+You should now be able to run oobabot from wherever pip installed it.

 ```none
 usage: oobabot [-h] [--base-url BASE_URL] [--ai-name AI_NAME] [--wakewords [WAKEWORDS ...]]